 After you get to know us, we hope you will consider becoming a member and enjoying the many benefits of DLD membership.
 (Alternatively, for those who do not belong to the Council for Exceptional Children, we offer access to selected content on on a subscription basis.)

 The Division for Learning Disabilities is a tax-exempt non-profit 501 (c)(3) organization.
-DLD publishes its constitution and by-laws and 990 Returns (see below); for addition information, please contact our Executive Director, Miriam Ortiz.
+DLD publishes its constitution and by-laws and 990 Returns (see below); for additional information, please contact our Executive Director, Dr. Miriam Ortiz.